USDA Loan Questions and Answers

 Can USDA loans be used for manufactured homes?

-You may find another lender that offers USDA mortgages for manufactured homes, but we do not offer any programs for these types of properties.
+Even though there are lending partners who offer USDA mortgages for manufactured homes, but we do not offer any such loan programs for such property types.

 Do USDA loans require inspections?